 - GATK4 Best Practices Workflows

 Terra has built-in functionality for exploring - and creating customized subsets from - available data.
-To browse through data available to you, use the menu button at the top left of the front page, and click on "Datasets" under "Library".
+To browse through available data available, use the menu button at the top left of the front page, and click on "Datasets" under "Library".

 Simply registering for Terra does not automatically grant access to all available data.
-The user must be added to an Access policy for that resource.
-If a user attempts to view data they do not have access to, they will be prompted to request access, as shown below.
+To access restricted data requires you to be added to an Access policy for that resource.
+If you attempt to view data you don't have access to, you'll be prompted to request access, as shown below.

 Datasets we are hosting as part of various awards:

 - AnVIL - CCDG, CMG, GTEx, eMERGE

 - The Genotype-Tissue Expression (GTEx) Program established a data resource and tissue bank to study the relationship between genetic variation and gene expression in multiple human tissues.